aiktb/vitepress-theme-rea/docs/links.md

 ## Exchange friendship link

-If you like my blog, and you also have a blog, you are welcome to send me an email with the following information, and I will add your friendship link.
+If you like my blog, and you also have a blog, you are welcome to email me with the following information, and I will add your friendship link.

 The following information is required: